coelhucas/lua-input-module/README.md

   -- Check mouse position (Just the love.mouse.getPosition() wrapped inside input) input:getMousePosition()

-  -- [[
+  --[[
   Mouse buttons mapped to love indexes: left = 1 right = 2
   middle = 3

-  You didn't need to worry about it, just using left, right or middle and mouse's table field and it'll be converted internally
+  You don't need to worry about it, just using left, right or middle and mouse's table field and it'll be converted internally
   ]]--
 ```